 - outside influence.

-Procuring technology vendors subject to FOCI increases your risk of exposure to undue influence or acts that can undermine your organisation’s security.
+Procuring technology vendors subject to FOCI increases your risk of exposure to undue influence or acts that can weaken your organisation’s security.
 It could also affect Australia’s national interests.

 Examples of FOCI threats to your organisation include, but are not limited to: